segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 Remember that for destinations that require aliasing, you must make the [Alias call](/docs/connections/spec/alias) before you make the [Identify call](/docs/connections/spec/identify) for that user.
 Even if you make an [Identify call](/docs/connections/spec/identify) from a server library, it can't happen before the client-side [alias](/docs/connections/spec/alias).

-### Can userIds be updated?
+#### Can you update a userId?

-Unfortunately there is no way to change an existing userId within Segment.
-Historical data with the previous userId will remain the same, the new userId will not replace the previous userId in Segment event call logs.
-For downstream destination's you'll want to consult their docs on user profile behaviors when using a new userId.
+Unfortunately, there is no way to change an existing `userId` within Segment.
+Historical data with an existing `userId` remains the same, and a new `userId` will not replace the existing `userId` in Segment event call logs.
+For downstream destinations, consult the corresponding docs about user profile behaviors when using a new `userId`.

-Also, changing userId's is incredibly hard to do as that is one of the most fundamental bit of analytics.
-Certain downstream analytics tools actually do not let you change the userId at all once set.
-Others do, but the process will be different for each tool.
+Changing a `userId` is incredibly hard to do, as that is a fundamental part of analytics.
+While some downstream analytics tools let you change a `userId` once set, others don't and the process will be different for each tool.